astalker/caledonian-stamps/index.md

 **Picture Postcards (Scottish Postcard Trophy)**

-Alexander Kerr - Hermitage Park Helensburgh - Bronze Silver
+Alexander Kerr - Hermitage Park, Helensburgh - Bronze Silver

 **Literature (Robson Lowe Salver)**

-Brian Dow and John Brown - Peebleshire and Selkirkshire Post Officews and Poastmarks 1771 - 2019
+Brian Dow and John Brown - Peebleshire and Selkirkshire Post Offices and Poastmarks 1771 - 2019

 Full details and othe deatil of events and news about the hobby of stamp collecting in Scotalnad can be found on the [ASPS Web Site](https://www.scottishphilately.co.uk).**